 Executive Director, DNDi and DNDi Board Permanent Invitee

-DNDi aims to deliver 15-18 additional treatments by 2028, for a total of 16 to 18 new treatments for neglected patients by 2023.
+DNDi aims to deliver 15-18 additional treatments by 2028, for a total of 25 new treatments in its first 25 years.
 The initiative, through its R&D work, also builds capacity in disease endemic countries through research platforms and technology transfers and advocates for greater public leadership to sustainably address the health needs of neglected patients.

 Prior to DNDi, Dr Pécoul was Director of the Médecins Sans Frontières (MSF) Campaign for Access to Essential Medicines from 1998 to 2003, a position he took on after that of Executive Director of MSF-France.
 While working with MSF, Dr Pécoul carried out field missions in Africa, Latin America, and Asia.
 In 1988, he co-founded Epicentre, an MSF-affiliated NGO specialized in epidemiology.